-Now I would bet that now you know about Amy and the Reptile you feel a little more ‘empowered’ already — true?
-You know you aren’t mad, you know there are things working away in your head, in theory, just trying to protect you but in practice making your life miserable!
-So now you can begin to take control again.
+So now you know about “Amy” and “the Reptile”, you can understand that you aren’t going mad – it’s simply that there are things working away in your head, which are trying to protect you, but in reality they are interfering with your ability to enjoy your riding.
+So now you understand that, you can start to take control again.

-2. Breathe: take a big breath in and sigh as you breathe out, do it a couple of times and then normal size breaths in, but continue to sigh as you breathe out.
-Your horse may also respond to the outward sigh as a signal that all is calm, panic over.
+2. Breathe: take a big breath in and sigh as you breathe out.
+Do this a couple of times, then take normal size breaths in, but continue to sigh as you breathe out.
+If you’re with your horse, they may also respond to the outward sigh as a signal that all is calm, panic over.

 3. Count your breath: breathe in one, out two, in three, out four, etc. until you reach 10 and then you start over again at one.
 This focuses your attention elsewhere and helps you to control your breathing rate; the slower your breathing, the more your heart rate will lower.